Jessie Ware on "huge honour" to have "lookalike" Gemma Arterton star in new video

 She continued: “It felt right.
 And to have it coming out this week, as we’re getting the news that we can kind of gradually come out of lockdown, I just thought, ‘Oh, this is the right feeling for this video’.”

-Reflecting on the shoot, Ware said “It was just the most beautiful experience” to team up with Arterton, who also co-produced the video alongside Jessica Malik and Jessica Parker.
+Reflecting on the shoot, Ware said “it was just the most beautiful experience” to team up with Arterton, who also co-produced the video alongside Jessica Malik and Jessica Parker.
 You can watch the short film above.

 Meanwhile, Jessie Ware is due to embark on a UK headline tour in December.
 Originally set to take place in April, the run of dates was postponed last month due to current COVID restrictions.